obedecarvalho/eloquent-approval/README.md

 ### Registering the service provider

+> In Laravel 11+ it is no longer necessary.

 By default the service provider is registered automatically by Laravel package discovery otherwise you need to register it in your `config\app.php`